-Last May some 4,000 people flocked to the Riverfest event on Newport’s historic Quay, making it the largest community event in the county town of the Isle of Wight.
-The fourth annual Riverfest is again to be organised by the Footprint Trust as a celebration of river and community life.
+Last May thousands of local people flocked to the Riverfest event on Newport’s historic Quay, making it the largest community event in the county town of the Isle of Wight.
+The fifth annual Riverfest is again to be organised by the Footprint Trust as a celebration of river and community life.
 There will be no admission charge and many children’s activities will be free.
-The date for your diaries is Saturday 21st May 2011 from 12 noon.
+The date for your diaries is Saturday 19th May 2012 from 11am.

 A flotilla with vessels of all shapes, ages and sizes, will once again prove to be popular.
-The highlight of the day will be the arrival of a tall ship from The Little Brig Sailing Trust, a charity that operates the world’s smallest tall ships to provide the complete sailing experience to young people.
-The ship will be traditionally rigged with two masts, 10 sails, and one hundred ropes.
 We have heard that the notorious Wight Pirates – early 18th Century Pirate and Smuggler re-enactors – will be capturing a tall ship and then invading Riverfest – so watch out!

-Traditional Victorian funfair stalls will be at Riverfest 2011, including a coconut shy, archery and swinging boats.
-The IW Council’s Play Rangers will be organising play activities with a watery theme.
-The Medina Valley Centre’s Eco-Challenger will be on show – giving children the chance of making toys powered by the sun and seeing the fascinating creatures that lurk in the depths of the River.
+The Medina Valley Centre’s Eco-Challenger will be on show – giving children the of seeing the fascinating creatures that lurk in the depths of the River.
 Estuary related fun for children of all ages will be on offer.

 More details will be made available nearer the time and will be published in the local media and on the web footprint-trust.co.uk.
 To find out more please contact Ray Harrington-Vail at the Footprint Trust on 01983 82-22-82 or email firstname.lastname@example.org

-This year’s event is being supported by Newport Parish Council, Southern Water and Natural Enterprise, as part of their enhancing nature programme to improve a prominent section of the Medina, funded by the SITA Trust.
+This year’s event is being supported by Newport Parish Council, the Environment Agency, Southern Water and Natural Enterprise, as part of their Newport Rivers project to improve a prominent section of the Medina, funded by the SITA Trust’s Enhancing Nature programme.

 Said Ray Harrington-Vail of the Footprint Trust.